MP for Barnsley South

 Parliamentary Under Secretary of State (Department for Culture, Media and Sport)

-“A highly loyal Labour MP and current DCMS minister who has occasionally crossed the party line on end‑of‑life amendments.”
+“A loyal Labour MP and DCMS minister who occasionally rebels on end-of-life care amendments.”

-Stephanie Peacock is the Labour and Co-operative MP for Barnsley South, first elected in 2017.
-She serves as Parliamentary Under Secretary of State for the Department for Culture, Media and Sport, a role she has held since July 2024, and has previously served as a shadow minister for Digital, Culture, Media and Sport and for Defence, with parliamentary work spanning committees such as Northern Ireland Affairs and Women and Equalities.
+Stephanie Peacock is the Labour (Co-op) MP for Barnsley South, first elected in 2017.
+She serves as Parliamentary Under Secretary of State for Culture, Media and Sport, a role she has held since July 2024, and has previously held shadow ministerial roles related to Digital, Culture, Media and Sport as well as seats on committees such as the Northern Ireland Affairs Committee and the Women and Equalities Committee.

 Generated 21 February 2026